 I first watched The Rising of the Shield Hero when it came out in 2019.
-With the second season coming out sometime in 2021, I wanted to do a review for those of you who have yet to catch up on the series or are questioning whether it’s something worth watching or not.
+With the second season coming out sometime in 2021 (Originally set to release in October 2021, but was delayed to April 2022), I wanted to do a review for those of you who have yet to catch up on the series or are questioning whether it’s something worth watching or not.
 And I can see why you might waver, because reviews about this series are polarizing.

 Much like the characters in this show, people either love or hate The Rising of the Shield Hero; There’s hardly any in-between and I personally think that this is oddly enough, an indicator that an anime’s going to be good.
 When critics of a series review an anime a 1 or 2 and people who enjoyed the show review it a 9 or a 10, it’s usually one I’ll end up enjoying, if not loving.
 The Rising of the Shield Hero happens to be one of those series.